Learning logic programs by explaining their failures: Implementation

-Smaller programs prune more effectively, which is partly why \popper{} searches for hypotheses by their size (number of literals)\footnote{The other reason is to find \emph{optimal} solutions, i.e.~those with the minimal number of literals.} .
-Yet there are many small programs that \popper{} does not consider well-formed that achieve significant, sound pruning.
+Smaller programs prune more effectively, which is partly why \popper{} and \name{} search for hypotheses by increasing size\footnote{The other reason is to find \emph{optimal} solutions, i.e.~those with the minimal number of literals.} (in terms of number of literals).
+Yet there are many small programs that \popper{} does not consider well-formed that lead to significant pruning.
 Consider the sub-program $H_1' = \{~\emph{droplast(A,B) $\leftarrow$ empty(A)}~\}$ from Example \ref{ex:explain_failures}. \popper{} does not generate $H_1'$ as it does not consider it a well-formed hypothesis (as the head variable $\emph{B}$ does not occur in the body).
 Yet precisely because this sub-program has so few body literals is why it is so effective at pruning specialisations.

-We now introduce \name{}, which extends \popper{} with SLD-based failure explanation.
-Like \popper{}, any generated hypothesis $H$ is tested on the examples.
-However, additionally, for each tested example we obtain the selected atoms on each branch of the example's SLD-tree, which correspond to sub-programs of $H$.
-As shown, sub-programs derived from incorrect answers have the same incorrect answers.
-For each such identified inconsistent sub-program $H'$ of $H$ we tell the constrain stage to prune generalisations of $H'$.
-Sub-programs derived from missing answers are retested, now without obtaining their SLD-trees.
-If a sub-program $H''$ of $H$ is incomplete we inform the constrain stage to prune specialisations \footnote{As in \popper{}, we prune by elimination constraints if no positive examples are entailed.} of $H''$.
-Pruning for sub-programs is in addition to the pruning that the constrain stage already does for $H$.
-This is important as $H$'s failing sub-programs need not be specialisations/generalisations of $H$.
+The following example demonstrates the loop used by \name{} and \popper{}, and how failure explanation can lead to fewer loop iterations.